 |Greater than 7.45||Low||Low||Respiratory alkalosis||Hyperventilation, pain, anxiety, brain trauma, pneumonia, certain drugs (salicylate, catecholamines)|

 Arterial blood sample collection is usually a bit more painful than regular venipuncture.
-You may experience moderate discomfort, and a compress is required for some time to prevent any bleeding from the site.
+You may experience moderate discomfort and a compress may be required for some time to prevent any bleeding from the site.